 - Orders can not be placed through 462 Halsey members - they must be placed with GrowNYC staff.

 We encourage people who participate in the food box program to sign up for a volunteer shift.
+It's a fun way to meet neighbors and help out.
 There are two shifts every week.
 Responsibilities include:

 9-12 shift - Meet the truck and help unload the vegetables.
 Count everything in - sometimes things are obvious - one head of lettuce per person.
 Sometimes we have to count potatoes and figure out how many goes in each bag.
 The first shift is a lot of set-up!
 The program starts at 11 so there's time to interact with and meet people coming to the box as well.